Urbanism Next

 Key players

 Public transit authorities have also sometimes operated microtransit services of their own.
-For example, Washington, D.C. offers the DC Microtransit service, which provides on-demand transportation throughout certain high-traffic areas of the city.
-In these cases, microtransit services are often operated as an extension of an existing public transit service.
-More recently the federal government has funded MOD Sandbox pilot projects such as the Via to Transit pilots in the Seattle, Washington and Los Angeles, California regions.
+Since 2016, the federal government has funded over $8 million through a series of Mobility on Demand Sandbox pilot projects such as the Via to Transit pilots in the Seattle, Washington and Los Angeles, California regions.
+Some of these pilot demonstrations spurred permanent programs including Metro Flex in Seattle and Los Angeles' Metro Micro program, among others, which operate in select areas within the broader public transit service area.
 The American Public Transit Authority also tracks microtransit efforts across the country.

 Use case examples